Small business spotlight: Going green with JVM Design

 We talked with Sherry Holub about JVM Design’s commitment to being a sustainable website design and marketing agency and the importance of eco-friendly business practices.
-Learn how small-business owners can easily make the commitment to go green, too.
-The transcript below has been lightly edited for length and clarity.
+Learn how small business owners can easily make the commitment to go green, too.

 How did JVM Design get its start?